Global Citizenship Program

 - Foreign language studies

-While the program is primarily non-credit bearing you can attach the certificate to your resume that will outline the skills and attributes you have attained.
+While the program is primarily non-credit bearing, you will receive a certificate of completion, that you can attach to your resume that will outline the skills and attributes you have attained.
 This will assist you in communicating to future employers the additional skills you have gained through your global experiences.
 The Global Citizenship Program is designed to be completed before you graduate.

 How to participate in the Global Citizenship Program